 No Circle Cutter Needed

 Cutting stained glass circles can be done easily with basic stained glass equipment.
 Expensive circle cutters can help you – and they do work, but here you’ll learn how to cut perfect circles with just a cutter and a pair of grozer/breaker pliers.
 Not even a grinder!

 You will need to be confident making a cut line with your cutter before you start with this cutting stained glass circles tutorial.
-If you don’t feel confident with this then go to my How to Cut Glass page, which will take you carefully through the process.
+If you don’t feel confident with this there are many tips that will help you get better.

 Cutting Glass Circles Video